 The structure of baby teeth is different from that of permanent teeth, but that is no reason to ignore problems with baby teeth.
 Young parents know that treating children’s teeth is a must, which is why children often walk around with fillings on their teeth.
 If these fillings fall out, they too should be replaced, as any decay of the baby teeth can lead to problems of the permanent dentition.

-Until a dentist replaces the filling on a child’s tooth, the child should follow the same rules as adults: clean their mouth with a disinfectant solution every time after eating, brush and toothpaste regularly, and avoid chewing on the defective tooth.
-We utilize Solea Laser to help our young patients to avoid pain and the unpleasantness of getting numb.
+Until a dentist replaces the filling on a child’s tooth, the child should follow the same rules as adults: clean their mouth with a disinfectant solution every time after eating, brush with toothpaste regularly, and avoid chewing on the defective tooth.
+We utilize the Solea Laser to help our young patients to avoid pain and the unpleasantness of getting numb.

 Failure of a filling during pregnancy